Bolsonaro says Michelle was vaccinated in the US; politicians and infectious diseases see 'absurd' and 'contempt' for the SUS | Policy

 Rodrigo Stabeli, Senior Researcher and Director from the Oswaldo Cruz Foundation (Fiocruz), in São Paulo, recalled that public health in Brazil offers quality vaccines against Covid.

-“What is important to emphasize is that Bolsonaro speaks to his followers.
-People who, like him, think they are rich in Brazil and are able to take a first-class plane and go to the United States to get vaccinated.
-Public health, here represented by the Oswaldo Cruz Foundation (Fiocruz), the Butantan Institute and Anvisa, it tells the Brazilian people to get vaccinated and protect themselves against Covid, while offering quality vaccines.”
+“What is important to point out is that Bolsonaro speaks to his followers, people who, like him, think they are rich in Brazil and are able to take a first-class plane and go to the United States to get vaccinated.
+Public health, here represented by the Oswaldo Cruz Foundation (Fiocruz), the Butantan Institute and Anvisa, speaks to the Brazilian people to protect themselves from Covid with the vaccines available in the SUS, which are of the same quality as those offered in other countries,” said the expert.